Greatest Hits (The Doobie Brothers album)

 Greatest Hits is a 2001 compilation album by the Doobie Brothers.
 Its 20 songs appear in chronological order of original release, except for their debut single "Nobody" being placed at track 7 because it was reissued in 1974 to greater chart success than its original release.
 Greatest Hits peaked at number 142 on the US Billboard 200 and it also peaked at number 45 on the UK Albums Chart.

 Reception

 Stephen Thomas Erlewine from Allmusic says this collection has all the band's big songs and provides "an excellent introduction-cum-summary of one of the most popular singles-oriented pop/rock bands of the '70s."

 Track listing

-Credits
+Personnel

 Credits per AllMusic and original studio album liner notes: